SiMylo/pls-playlist/README.md

-# psl-playlist
+# pls-playlist
-Writes PSL playlists based on a music library and configuration files.
+Writes PLS playlists based on a music library and configuration files.
 See playlist-template.yml for an example of how to create that database.

 For now, the usage is to create that database and then run